 Retailer: Amazon +

 Delivery costs: Free Delivery

 “Ella Frances Sanders is a writer out of necessity and an illustrator by accident.
 She currently lives and works in the city of Bath, UK, without a cat.
 Her first book, ‘Lost in Translation – An Illustrated Compendium of Untranslatable Words’ was a New York Times bestseller, and her second book, ‘The Illustrated Book of Sayings’ will be published in September 2016.”*

 It’s a small coffee table book printed on thick pages with beautiful, timeless illustrations.
-I bought it as a gift for a five year old just starting to learn how to read and she was enthralled by it’s beauty, accessibility and it really opened up her mind around language and it is capable of conveying.
-I keep picking it up as well, making it one of those rare gems that is written for multiple generations.
+I bought it as a gift for a five-year-old just starting to learn how to read and she was enthralled by its beauty, accessibility and it really opened up her mind around language and it is capable of conveying.
+I keep picking it up as well, making it one of those rare gems that are written for multiple generations.

 - Genre: Coffee table book